Code-Institute-Submissions/flux-time/README.md

-#### Returning and Visitor Goals
+#### Returning and Frequent Visitor Goals

 As a Returning and Frequent visitor:

 1. I want to know how I can contact the company so I can ask them questions and get support.

-2. I want to know how I can keep track off product and company updates on social media.
+2. I want to know how I can keep track of product and company updates on social media.

   ___